openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/in_course_reverification.rst

 Enable In-Course Reverification
 *********************************

-To enable ICRV for your course, follow these steps.
+To enable in-course reverification for your course, follow these steps.

 #.
 In Studio, select **Settings**, and then select **Advanced Settings**.
 #.
 In the **Advanced Module List** field, place your cursor between the